marlonbarrios/proteus/README.md

 ---

+## Licensing and Attribution
+*Proteus* is published under an **open-source license**.
+Users and collaborators are encouraged to explore, adapt, and build upon the project, provided proper attribution is given to the creators.
+If the work is used or exhibited, clear acknowledgment must be made, crediting its original development.

+---

 ## Why Proteus?
 The name references the Greek god Proteus, known for his ability to transform endlessly, a fitting metaphor for a project rooted in the ever-shifting nature of identity and reality.